djotaku/dreamhost_dns_go/README.md

 Originally I wrote this program in [Python](https://github.com/djotaku/dreamhost_dns), but every time I upgrade the computer to a new version of Python, my virtual environm environment broke.
 That was really annoying for a script that I always want to work correctly.

+# TODO

+Figure out how to have Github actions generate a new build when I push updates.